mtorromeo/mattersend/README.rst

 	                        can be one of sniff, excel, excel-tab, unix) -n, --dry-run, --just-print
 	                        Don't send, just print the payload
+	  -f FILE, --file FILE  Read content from FILE.
+If - reads from standard input (DEFAULT: -)

 Configuration file
 ------------------